SophieCXT/blog.io/_posts/2023-09-22-Summary of My Summer Intern.md

 ---
 layout: post
-title: Summer Internship at HWS- A Journey of Innovation and Achievement
+title: Summer Internship at HWS - A Journey of Innovation and Achievement
 date: 2023-09-22
 categories: blog
 tags: Industrial Experiences